AshleyXM/pdf-reader/README.md

    - `206`: Request partial success, which means part of response can be returned, but some functionality did not work (like image uploading to S3, image caption generation and text correction).
    - `400`: Request error.
 2. `data`: Extracted content from PDF file, by default including corrected text and alternative text for images.
 It depends on the query parameters and running status of services under the hood.
 3. `msg`: Response message.
-When all the services ran successfully, it would be "success", otherwise, there would be some explanation message.
+If all the services ran successfully, it would be "success", otherwise, there would be message explaining what was going wrong under the hood.

 ## How to Set up
 1. Download the repo: